 I love this Kale Chip Quinoa Salad with Pancetta — it’s healthy, beautiful, sweet, crisp, and full of flavor.

 It’s a side dish.
 It’s lunch, brunch, or dinner.
 And it’s so crazy delicious!

 A tomato vinaigrette has a lot of body to it and it can also be used as a marinade or sauce for chicken or fish.
-I love it with this Roasted Kale Chip-Quinoa Salad with Pancetta because it brings a lot of sweetness, which balances well with the strong flavor of the kale.
+It’s perfect with this Kale Chip Quinoa Salad because it brings a lot of sweetness, which balances well with the strong flavor of the kale.

-And here’s another idea, add a bit of the tomato vinaigrette to hummus for an outstanding dip for chips or vegetables!
-I love it.
+And here’s another idea, add a bit of the tomato vinaigrette to hummus for an outstanding dip for chips or vegetables.

 And if it’s only chips you’re craving, you can just use the recipe below, with only the kale, the olive oil and the salt — stop there.
 However, this is one amazing, interesting salad that you really should try!

-Finally, serve all of it with some lemonade, some wine, or whatever suits you.
+This salad would be lovely served with this lemonade, some wine, or whatever suits you.

 - 1 large bunch Black Kale, washed and dried